anima-wg/brski-cloud/anima-brski-cloud.md

 As another example, the Registrar may deem the manufacturer serial number in an IDevID as personally identifiable information, and may want to specify a new random opaque identifier that the Pledge should use in its CSR.

+## YANG extension for Voucher based redirect {#redirected}

+{{RFC8366bis}} contains the two needed voucher extensions: est-domain and additional-configuration which are needed when a client is redirected to a local EST server.

 # Protocol Operation

 This section outlines the high level protocol requirements and operations that take place. {{protocol-details}} outlines the exact sequence of message interactions between the Pledge, the Cloud Registrar, the Owner Registrar and the Owner EST server.